lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 Here comes the **Multi-channel** nonces which provide the ability to execute signed message **with**/**without** a specific order depending on the signer choice.

-Signed messages should be executed sequentielially if signed on the same channel and should be executed independently if signed on different channel.
+Signed messages should be executed sequentially if signed on the same channel and should be executed independently if signed on different channel.

 - Message signed with nonce 4 on channel 1 can't be executed before the message signed with nonce 3 on channel 1 but can be executed before the message signed with nonce 3 on channel 2.